-168 Wilate CP Response at 13.
+&lt;sup>173 Wilate CP Response at 13.

-Further, in applying for orphan designation, Veloxis hypothesized that Envarsus XR would be clinically superior to Prograf, the older, IR formulation of tacrolimus that was approved at the time the orphan designation was requested, not to Astagraf XL.
-FDA reviewed the Veloxis designation request on this basis and agreed that there was a plausible hypothesis that Envarsus XR would be clinically superior to Prograf.
+XR would be clinically superior to Prograf.
 FDA's decision to designate Envarsus XR as an orphan drug did not involve any comparison of Envarsus XR to Astagraf XL.

 For these reasons, although Envarsus XR has orphan-drug designation for the prophylaxis of organ rejection in patients receiving an allogeneic kidney transplant, this has no impact on the analysis of whether its conditions of approval differ from those of Astagraf XL and, more specifically, of whether Envarsus XR can be approved in the face of Astagraf XL's exclusivity.